Oceananigans.jl and ClimaOcean.jl

 Code link: An adjusted version of the original example Julia code is linked here.

 ClimaOcean is a package under development with a first example given here and more to come later.
-It supports the development of global climate models as well as local, based on bathymetry (heights and depths) from NASAs ECCO2 data set, the Japanese 55 year reanalysis JRA55-do data set, and the Julia packages Oceananigans.jl and CairoMakie.jl or GLMakie.jl.
-Most examples will be able to be adapted to run on GPUs with little change.
+It supports the development of global as well as local climate models , based on bathymetry (heights and depths) from NASAs ECCO2 data set, the Japanese 55 year reanalysis JRA55-do data set, and the Julia packages Oceananigans.jl and CairoMakie.jl or GLMakie.jl.
+Most examples have been adaptedto be adapted to run on GPUs with little change other than a significant improvement in run wall-time.

 To see an explanation of the differences between Oceanigans and ClimaOcean, click here and scroll down below the Installation instructions.